fltrWallet/fltrECC/README.md

 # fltrECC
-Swift wrapper for Bitcoin Core libsecp256k1
+Swift wrapper for Bitcoin Core secp256k1 or libsecp256k1

 ## Using
 Add a reference to your `Package.swift` file under